-- Unless otherwise specified, this Ordinance shall apply to all property within the Historic Special District as shown on the Official District Map in Article 1 of the Core Zoning Code. - In addition, certain standards shall apply to designated Local Landmarks as described in this subsection. - a.
-Reserved. - 1.- This Ordinance shall apply to the following within the Historic Special District as 4 shown on the Official District Map in Article 1 of the Core Zoning Code: - a.
+- 1. This Ordinance shall apply to the following within the Historic Special District as shown on the Official District Map in Article 1 of the Core Zoning Code: - a.
 Demolition of any building or portion of any Primary or Accessory Building in the Historic Special District. - b.
 Moving any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District. - c.
 Exterior Additions or Alterations to any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District when such construction would be visible from the public realm. - d.
-Reconstruction of any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District when such reconstruction would be visible from the public realm. - New construction of Primary or Accessory Buildings in the Historic Special District when such construction would be visible from the public realm. - f.-The installation of Renewable Energy Systems within the Historic Special District. - In addition, Articles 3 and 4 of this Ordinance shall apply to designated Local Landmarks as described in this subsection. - a.
-Reserved. - In addition, Article 7 of this Ordinance shall govern the establishment and expansion of Local Landmarks and Historic Special Districts.
+Reconstruction of any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District when such reconstruction would be visible from the public realm. - e.
+New construction of Primary or Accessory Buildings in the Historic Special District when such construction would be visible from the public realm. - f.
+The installation of Renewable Energy Systems within the Historic Special District. - 2.
+In addition, Articles 3 and 4 of this Ordinance shall apply to designated Local Landmarks as described in this subsection. - a.
+Reserved. - 3.
+In addition, Article 7 of this Ordinance shall govern the establishment and expansion of Local Landmarks and Historic Special Districts. - 4.
+In addition, Article 9 shall apply to any Local Landmark, as designated in Section B.2 above, or any structure located within the Historic Special District.